bianjiang/tweetf0rm/README.md

 To start the ``f0rm", you can simply run:

-	python bootstrap.py -c config.json -p proxy.json
+	python bootstrap.py -c config.json -p proxies.json

 To issue a command to the ``f0rm``, you are basically pushing commands to redis.
-The client side hasn't finished yet, but you can take a look at ``client_test.py`` in the ``tests`` folder, and see how the commands should look like, e.g.,
+This is how the commands should look like, e.g.,

 	cmd = {
 	 	"cmd": "CRAWL_FRIENDS",